Friday, July 18, 2025

 but the screeching breaks of a fast-

-moving vehicle were immediate.
+moving vehicle was immediate.

 then the thud of fatal contact. then the screaming,

-curbside onlookers, then the settling of commotion,
+curbside onlookers, then the crescendo of commotion

 and finally the setting of the scene.